mrepasky3/topography_sr_schrodinger/README.md

 ### Rendered Small Patches Dataset
 The datasets consist of processed LOLA DEM patches which are each rendered from 360 illumination angles.
 Before running the following scripts, change `path_to_furnsh` to the `shadowspy/examples/aux/simple.furnsh` directory of your local installation of ShadowSpy (line 60 of `illuminate_patches.py` and line 54 of `illuminate_large_region.py`).

 The first stage of dataset generation creates sub-directories for each patch, including the patch TIF and a TIF containing the 360 images.
 If each patch is 96 pixels, this corresponds to 315 "columns" in the LOLA DEM (`COLUMN_ID={0, ..., 314}`) each yielding 315 patches of size 96 by 96 pixels.
 We rendering low-elevation sun and high-elevation sun separately `ILLUM_TYPE={lowsunele, highsunele}`.
+Using the ShadowSpy Python environment:
 1) `cd PATH_TO_SR_FOLDER/process_data/`
 2) `python illuminate_patches.py --tif_path=PATH_TO_LOLA_DEM --illum_type=ILLUM_TYPE --column=COLUMN_ID`

 The previous step will result in a directory `PATH_TO_SR_FOLDER/process_data/south_ILLUM_TYPE_96px_20MPP/patch_XXXXXX` containing files `hd_patch.tif` and `imgs_patch.tif`, which include a DEM patch and the associated images.
 Once a large number of these patches are rendered, the following steps can be used to aggregate them into hdf5 files (this helps to iterate over a large number of patches more efficiently, for training and evaluation).
+Using the topography Schrödinger bridge Python environment:
 1) `cd PATH_TO_SR_FOLDER/process_data/`
 2) `python convert_hdf5.py --illum_type=ILLUM_TYPE --patch_start=START_IDX --patch_end=END_IDX`